Access2002/Java-Dice-Roller/README.md

 # Java-Dice-Roller

-#his is a simple java dice roller
+This is a simple java dice roller

 It takes in an input for how many dice you'd like to run